MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-and-coexistence-of-skypeforbusiness-and-teams.md

 To facilitate quick adoption of Teams alongside existing Skype for Business deployments, you can deploy Teams independently from Skype for Business in “islands mode.”
 In this mode, Teams users can immediately use Teams with all its capabilities with other Teams users, while other users can continue using Skype for Business and remain productive with no impact on how they’re using Skype for Business today.

 > [!NOTE]
-> Islands mode comes with one-way temporary interoperability which allows one-way temporary presence, chat, and calling interoperability from Teams to Skype for Business when the following conditions are met:
+> Islands mode comes with one-way temporary interoperability which allows presence, chat, and calling interoperability from Teams to Skype for Business when the following conditions are met:
 > - The Teams user is homed at, and enabled for, Skype for Business Online.
 > - The Skype for Business user has never used Teams (or isn’t licensed for Teams).
 >